Point of Interest Data (POI data) - All You Need To Know

 Placer.ai's POI Data Solution

-Placer.ai uses advanced machine learning techniques to gather all the information needed to correctly identify millions of points of interest nationwide and to gain a deep understanding of who they serve and how they are performing.
+Placer.ai uses advanced machine learning techniques to correctly identify millions of points of interest nationwide and to gain a deep understanding of who they serve and how they are performing.
 With advanced geofencing techniques, Placer creates polygons that accurately represent a POI’s perimeter.
-And using anonymized, aggregated location data from millions of mobile devices, Placer provides accurate foot traffic analytics that allow users to closely analyze visitation patterns.
+And using mobile device location data – stripped of personal identifiers like names and MAIDs before it is shared with the company – Placer provides aggregated, statistical foot traffic analytics that allow users to closely analyze visitation patterns.
 These analytics can be integrated with multiple datasets, to glean in-depth, actionable location intelligence.

-Placer’s platform includes millions of verified POIs, representing stores, restaurants, shopping malls, gyms, offices, downtown districts and other venues across the United States.
+Placer’s platform – constructed according to principles of privacy-by-design – includes millions of verified POIs, representing stores, restaurants, shopping malls, gyms, offices, downtown districts and other venues across the United States.
 A POI is considered verified only if it has been meticulously analyzed, cleaned, and correctly attributed to the right business or chain.
 Placer also allows users to create and geofence custom POIs to meet their individual needs.

 The Importance of POI Data